 If you draw a straight line connecting Utah’s Mighty 5 from Arches to Zion, Capitol Reef is right along the middle of that line.
 Capitol Reef has many of the impressive features of Utah’s other National Parks: canyons, arches, cliffs, and rock formation.

-But, it also has one special feature that geologists will love: the 100-mile long Waterpocket Fold, a geologic wrinkle on earth.
-This fascinating feature is relatively rare – especially in such a large and well-preserved condition after the billions of years in Earth’s history.
+But, it also has one special feature that geologists will love: the 100-mile-long Waterpocket Fold, a geologic wrinkle on earth.
+This fascinating feature is relatively rare – especially in such a large and well-preserved condition after billions of years in Earth’s history.

 Zion National Park

 I’ll be honest – and a little controversial here: though it reminded me of beloved Yosemite, I liked Zion National Park tons more.
 There’s something captivating about the towering red cliffs, and I really appreciate how Zion has controlled access via Shuttle, cutting down (somewhat) on crowds.
 (I blame that on my growing up in Alaska, where all the National Parks have controlled/restricted access!)

 Zion National Park is a hiker’s dream destination, with some of the most picturesque and popular hikes of the National Parks in the west: Angel’s Landing and The Narrows among them.
 If you want to escape the crowds, there’s also Kolob Canyon district nearby.

 Utah’s Mighty 5 protect some of the state’s most impressive and precious natural wonders; the rest of Utah’s National Park units protect others as well as culturally significant sites from Native American to American Pioneer history.

 - California National Historic Trail (also in California, Colorado, Idaho, Nevada, and Oregon)

 - Cedar Breaks National Monument

 - Glen Canyon National Recreation Area (also in Arizona)